Pelvic Pain During Pregnancy

 - Minimize lifting or carrying heavy shopping bags, vacuuming or pushing heavy objects such as a supermarket cart to reduce pain in the pelvic region

-Specialized pelvic floor rehab can help your pregnancy and delivery go smooth and relatively pain-free or restore strength and address incontinence postpartum.
-Ivy Rehab treats a variety of Pelvic Floor Dysfunction (PFD) related to pregnancy, delivery, trauma such as a fall or car accident, surgery, obesity.
+Specialized pelvic floor rehab can help your pregnancy and delivery go smooth and relatively pain-free or restore strength and address postpartum pain.
+Ivy Rehab has a wide network of clinics with professional physical therapists who can treat a variety of Pelvic Floor Dysfunction (PFD) related to pregnancy, delivery, trauma such as a fall or car accident, surgery, obesity.
 Pelvic floor physical therapy can improve other pelvic conditions including endometriosis, interstitial cystitis, or prolapse.